Looking for a high-protein salad? This delicious Shrimp Avocado Salad recipe is fresh, healthy, and quick and easy to make!

 - Feta cheese — for garnishing and you can use any soft cheese of your choice.

-- Freshly squeezed lemon juice — I prefer fresh lemon juice to bottled lemon juice.
+- Freshly squeezed lemon juice or lime juice — I prefer fresh lemon juice to bottled lemon juice.

 - Dijon mustard — you can use regular mustard if you don’t have Dijon mustard.